-Ph.D. in Women’s, Gender, and Sexuality Studies from Emory University
+Ph.D. in Women’s, Gender, and Sexuality Studies, Emory University

-M.A. in Women’s and Gender Studies from Rutgers University
+M.A. in Women’s and Gender Studies, Rutgers University

-B.A. in History and Women’s Studies from Georgetown University
+B.A. in History and Women’s Studies, Georgetown University

 Kristina Gupta is an Associate Professor in the Department of Women’s, Gender, and Sexuality Studies at Wake Forest University.
 Her research and teaching interests are in the areas of sexuality studies, feminist theory, feminist studies of science and medicine, and disability studies.
 She teaches courses such as “Sexual Politics in the U.S.,” “Gender and the Politics of Health,” and “Men, Masculinity, and Power.”
 She is currently working on a book project about asexuality, compulsory sexuality, and science.
 Her first book, Medical Entanglements: Rethinking Feminist Debates about Healthcare (Rutgers University Press, 2019), uses intersectional feminist, queer, and crip theory to move beyond “for or against” approaches to medical intervention .
 She is also a co-editor of Queer Feminist Science Studies: A Reader (The University of Washington Press, 2017).
 Her articles have been published in Signs: The Journal of Women in Culture and Society, the Journal of Medical Humanities, the American Journal of Bioethics: Neuroscience, the Journal of Lesbian Studies, and Feminism & Psychology, among others.